tylerthejester/Eye-Exercise/README.md

 • Run https://tylerthejester.github.io/Eye-Exercise/ in your browser

 ## Roadmap of future improvements
-• Add more layers of eyes to make them more realistic
+• Add more layers of eyes to make them more realistic <br />
 • Add some motion effects when moving the cursor

 ## License